 In The Wreck of the Deutschland, Hopkins’s culminating apprehension of God is reached through an effort of the poet’s own heart.
-It is, simultaneously, an apprehension of the mind or heart as the place or habitation of divinity.
-In ‘The Windhover’, the ‘imping’ of soul with Christ, of heart with heart, is reiterated in a seemingly odd word - the ‘thing’ that is achieved or mastered.
-This deliberately odd word recalls the ‘thing’ seen in stanza 28 of the Wreck.
+It is, simultaneously, a recognition of the mind or heart as the place or habitation of divinity.
+In ‘The Windhover’, the ‘imping’ of soul with Christ, of heart with heart, is reiterated in a seemingly odd word – the ‘thing’ that is achieved or mastered.
+This deliberately odd word recalls the ‘thing’ seen in stanza 28 of The Wreck.
 In both cases this is the subject and object of heightened vision – it is the heart whose spiritual vision is the soul’s union with the divine.
 In this contemplative apprehension, the heart is transformed into the very image of God; it becomes the thing itself.
-As in the Wreck, divine union is specifically the achievement of the mind or heart.
+As in The Wreck, divine union is specifically the achievement of the mind or heart.
 The ‘mastery of the thing’ is that fullest action of the mind described by Hopkins in his spiritual notes.
 It is a contemplative experience, the vision or knowledge of Christ and the Spirit in the heart.
-The divine apprehension described here uses the very language and metaphors of Hopkins’s mystical vision in the Wreck.
+The divine apprehension described here uses the very language and metaphors of Hopkins’s mystical vision in The Wreck.
 The flight of the windhover echoes the flight of Hopkins’s dovewinged heart; what is seen or experienced is the majesty or glory that is the divine working in world and soul, bird and heart.
-Hopkins continues,
+Hopkins continues:

 …the achieve of, the mastery of the thing!